Penn State Building on University campus

 Petitioning for a criminal record to be expunged is a complex process.
-At Terry Hess Law in State College, we have a thorough understanding of the Pennsylvania expungement process and how to make it work for our clients.
+At Terry Hess Law in State College, I have a thorough understanding of the Pennsylvania expungement process and how to make it work for my clients.

 If your petition for an expungement is successful, your criminal record will not disappear entirely; law enforcement and licensing agencies still have access to that information.
 The record will, however, be sealed from prospective employers, landlords, education admissions offices and the public in general.